Construction Site Injury Attorneys

 Construction injuries are far more common than you might think.
 L&I may help, but it may not be enough when a serious injury occurs due to someone’s negligence.
 If you are injured on the job, or even worse a loved one has died from job related injuries, you need the help of a knowledgeable, experienced, and aggressive construction injury attorney.

-Premier Law Group’s aggressive construction injury attorneys have years of experience successfully representing families who have suffered the devastation of a construction site injury.
+Premier Law Group’s aggressive construction injury attorneys have years of experience successfully representing families who have suffered the devastation of a construction site injury in Seattle, Bellevue, or Vancouver.
 We have won millions of dollars for our past clients, and we will do whatever we can to help you recover the maximum possible compensation.

 Premier Law Group can help you no matter where you live in Washington State.
 We routinely make home and hospital visits.
 We truly go the extra mile for our clients and we believe our experience, past results, and personal attention make us different from most other Washington attorneys.